 Johns, N., MacBride-Stewart, S., Powell, M. and Green, A. (2014) When is positive action not positive action?
 Exploring the conceptual meaning and implications of the tie-break criterion in the UK Equality Act 2010, Equality, Diversity and Inclusion, 33(1): 97-113.

-Lord, L. & Gale, NK (in press) Subjective Experience or Objective Process: understanding the gap between values and practice for involving patients in designing patient-centred care.
-Journal of Health Organization and Management.
+Lord, L. & Gale, NK (2014) Subjective Experience or Objective Process: understanding the gap between values and practice for involving patients in designing patient-centred care.
+Journal of Health Organization and Management, 28 (6).

 Lunt, N. and Mannion, R. (2014) Patient mobility in the global marketplace: a multidisciplinary perspective.
 International Journal of Health Policy and Management, 2 (4): 155–157.